rajatmodi62/apm/README.md

 We are grateful to Sindy Lowe's [work](https://github.com/loeweX/RotatingFeatures) for help in organizing our codebase.

-There are many conversations and emails which went behind this work.
-That is a story best told in-person, respecting the mutual identities of everyone involved and honoring academic tradition/professionalism.
+There are many other conversations behind this work.
+A story best told in-person, respecting the mutual identities of everyone involved and honoring academic tradition/professionalism.

+- rajat